 - their child’s birth or adoption is between 22 March 2020 and 31 March 2021.

 You don't need to provide Parental Leave Pay to an eligible employee who gets an income support payment from us.

 We’ll provide Parental Leave Pay directly to eligible parents who don’t get it from their employer.
 There are things you need to do to accept Parental Leave Pay.

 Your employee may ask to take unpaid leave so they can get Dad and Partner Pay.
 You don't provide Dad and Partner Pay, we'll always pay your employee directly.

 It's up to your employee to claim the payment from us and to work out leave arrangements with you.
-To get Dad and Partner Pay, your employee must be on unpaid leave.
-They can’t get income from JobKeeper Payment and Dad and Partner Pay at the same time.
+To get Dad and Partner Pay, your employee must be on unpaid leave and not working.
+Employees couldn't get income from JobKeeper Payment at the same time as Dad and Partner Pay.

 The Employer Toolkit is your complete guide to the Paid Parental Leave scheme and what you need to do.